See more on Artsonia. |

 Today was attempt two.
 I decided each table (I have ten, conveniently) would get an iPad and they would just watch each other work.
 I felt this worked better.
 Students helped other students.
 (Some have them at home, others do not, so they teach each other the basics like how to use the home button.
 Which saves me time since I only have K once a week for 40 minutes!)
 I was able to help all my students.
 Everyone was focused on the same goal.
 Students were excited to see their peers' results and gave one another positive feedback.
 Kids and I were happier.

-I used Skitch to write the
+I used Skitch to write the name on each snowflake. |

 As they finished their snowflakes, I took a screenshot of the snowflake and then I opened the photo in Skitch.
 I prepared the text box for each student and they typed their own name and saved it.
 Extra keyboarding practice was a bonus!
 I was very busy with this task and 23 kids, but as the class went on, students learned the process by watching and it went faster.
 I cropped the snowflakes after class.
 Each iPad uses the same Skitch/Evernote account, so I could crop them all on one iPad because they automatically sync together.